Namirred/home-assistant.io/source/_integrations/tag.markdown

 - [Compatible card printing tray](https://amzn.to/3hq59x2)
 - [Printable NFC cards](https://amzn.to/3iqHpKx)

-The seller of above tray + cards also made an [ID card printing app](https://brainstormidsupply.com/try-id-maker/) available to prepare printable PDFs.
+The seller of the above tray + cards also made an [ID card printing app](https://brainstormidsupply.com/try-id-maker/) available to prepare printable PDFs.
 It runs fully in your browser and no data is sent to their server.
-If you've used above equipment, pick Canon MP tray as what you're printing on.
+If you've used the above equipment, pick Canon MP tray as what you're printing on.

 Happy printing!